List of IU concert tours

-South Korean singer-songwriter, record producer and actress IU has embarked on numerous headlining concert tours, four of which toured multiple countries in Asia.
+South Korean singer-songwriter, record producer and actress IU has embarked on numerous headlining concert tours, five of which toured multiple countries in Asia.
+In 2022, on September 17 and 18, IU held a concert, The Golden Hour: Under the Orange Sun, at the Seoul Olympic Stadium, becoming the first Korean female artist to perform there.
+In 2024 IU embarked on her first world tour, performing in Asia, North America and Europe with the IU HEREH World Tour.
+The final concert of the tour, held at Seoul World Cup Stadium in September, marked the first entry by a female musician into the venue and the 100th concert of her career.

 Real Fantasy

 Real Fantasy was the first concert tour by IU.
 She toured six cities in South Korea: Seoul, Ulsan, Jeonju, Suwon, Busan and Daegu.
 The tour began on June 2, 2012, with two dates in Seoul and finished on July 15 in Daegu.
 Two dates in Seoul were added to celebrate the end on the tour.

 Background

 On April 16, 2012, Loen announced IU would tour concert halls in six cities in South Korea: Seoul, Ulsan, Jeonju, Suwon, Busan and Daegu.
 Tickets for the first two dates in Seoul were put on sale on Interpark the next day and sold out in 30 minutes.
 IU released a single album, Spring of a Twenty Year Old, on May 11.
 The stages of the three songs included in the album were revealed for the first time at the concert.
 On August 27, it was announced that IU would hold two additional encore concerts on an outdoor stage in Seoul on September 22 and 23.
 Tickets were put on sale on Interpark on September 3.
 A special DVD was released digitally on December 18, while the physical version was released on December 27.
 It included footage of the encore concert held in Seoul on September 22, about 50 minutes of live performances, concert rehearsals and interviews, other videos, an 84-page photo book, and 30 star cards, as well as songs from Spring of a Twenty Year Old and Last Fantasy.